Egon-Framework/egon-framework/README.md

 # The Egon-Framework Website

-This repository hosts the base source code for the official Egon documentation.
+The official website and documentation for the Egon Framework.